cleverchuk/ices/README.md

 # Code Blocks
 #### Simulation & Parameter Search
-The simulation was written by **Georgina Obehi Dibua** in C++.
+The simulation program was written by **Georgina Obehi Dibua** in C++.
 I added some routines to make it work for the purpose of parameter value search.
 The following table has information about the added routines.

 Modifier | Method and Description
 --- | ---